The Quarantine of Racism

 Coronavirus does not come from Asian people.
 It does not come from Chinese people.
-The origin of Coronavirus is reported to have come from China, from eating a pangolin, or a bat or some other animal, humans are not supposed to be eating; the way Swine Flu came from the U.S. and Mexico from eating pigs
+The origin of Coronavirus is reported to have come from China, from eating a pangolin, or a bat, or some other animal that humans are not supposed to be eating; the way Swine Flu came from the U.S. and Mexico from eating pigs

 photos by KiKi and Yours Truly